 The scope of damages is broad, encompassing not just monetary losses but also ‘aggravated damages’ for harm done to the plaintiff’s pride, feelings and other intangibles resulting from the infringer’s action.

-The judgment of aggravated damages in cases involving the infringement of moral rights is more suitable because these cases are concerned not so much with financial as non-monetary losses, such as wounded feelings or mental discomfort.
-In addition, proving actual losses might be challenging, especially if the work has already been sold.
-Remedies under Section 25 are rather more consolatory than compensatory in nature.
+The judgment of aggravated damages in cases involving the infringement of moral rights is more favourable because these cases are concerned not so much with financial as non-monetary losses, such as wounded feelings or mental discomfort.
+In addition, proving actual losses might be challenging, mainly if the work has already been sold.
+Remedies under Section 25 are rather more consolatory than compensatory.

-Because creative works are so intrinsically linked to the author’s identity and thought process, the law recognises the need to protect authors from more than just their economic rights.
-Therefore, the protection of moral rights gives the author a measure of control over their work, regardless of who owns it at the time.
-It helps to protect the author’s reputation and right from being associated (or, if they choose not to) with their work.
+Creative works are linked to the author’s identity and thought process; hence, the law recognises the need to protect authors from more than just their economic rights.
+Therefore, protecting moral rights gives the author a measure of control over their work, regardless of who owns it at the time.
+It helps to protect the author’s reputation and right from being associated if they choose not to with their work.